Funchal harbor with colorful buildings cascading down green mountainsides to the Atlantic Ocean

 Transportation tips for cruise visitors.

-• City Buses: Efficient and cheap.
-Route 1 runs along coast.
-Route 2 goes to Monte.
-Pay on board.
-Portuguese helpful but drivers used to tourists.
+• City Buses: Efficient and cheap, with fares around €2 per ride.
+Route 1 runs along the coast.
+Route 2 goes up to Monte.
+Pay on board with cash or rechargeable card.
+Portuguese is helpful but drivers are used to tourists and can usually assist with directions.

-• Organized Tours: Best for levada walks, north coast, mountain peaks.
-Hotels and cruise terminal offer booking.
+• Organized Tours: Best option for levada walks, the north coast, and mountain peaks.
+Both the cruise terminal and hotels in town offer booking desks.
+Half-day excursions typically cost €30-60 depending on the destination and group size.

 Funchal Area Map

-Interactive map showing cruise terminal, Botanical Garden cable car, Monte Palace, Câmara de Lobos, Cabo Girão, and major attractions.
+Interactive map showing cruise terminal, Botanical Garden cable car, Monte Palace, Camara de Lobos, Cabo Girao, and major attractions.
 Click any marker for details and directions.

 Local Food & Drink

 • Espetada: Beef chunks marinated in garlic and salt, skewered on laurel sticks, grilled over open flame.
 Served hanging from hooks.
-Iconic Madeiran dish.
+Iconic Madeiran dish, typically €12-18 per portion.

 • Espada com Banana: Black scabbardfish (caught deep off Madeira) with fried banana and passionfruit sauce.
 Strange combination that works perfectly.